hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

                      vars = columns)
 ```

-> **NOTE:** How did we know in the `FetchData()` function to include `UMAP_1` to obtain the UMAP coordinates?
+> **NOTE 1:** How did we know in the `FetchData()` function to include `UMAP_1` to obtain the UMAP coordinates?
 The [Seurat cheatsheet](https://satijalab.org/seurat/essential_commands.html) describes the function as being able to pull any data from the expression matrices, cell embeddings, or metadata.
 >
 > For instance, if you explore the `seurat_integrated@reductions` list object, the first component is for PCA, and includes a slot for `cell.embeddings`.
 We can use the column names (`PC_1`, `PC_2`, `PC_3`, etc.) to pull out the coordinates or PC scores corresponding to each cell for each of the PCs.
 >